fedspendingtransparency/usaspending-api/usaspending_api/common/etl/README.md

 # Conclusion

 The current implementation is a bit simplistic.
-It handles only columns that exist in both tables and requires a primary key in the destination table.
+It handles only columns that exist in both tables.
 Future implementations will want to handle:

-- column mappings for situations where source and destination have differing columns
+- Column mappings for situations where source and destination have differing columns.
-- ETLColumn... need one instead of the current ColumnDefinition named tuple
+- A proper ETLColumn class to replace the current ColumnDefinition named tuple.
+- A shared database connection.
+Currently we are relying on there only being one writable database connection in the app.
 - and so much more... there's so much we can do with this